Why Kids Struggle to Generalize Their Social Skills

 It’s most likely not WHAT you are doing but HOW you are doing it.

-Here’s the important part.
+Ask yourself the following.
 Are you teaching students that

-their responses to this activity are correct or incorrect?
-Are you reinforcing them when their answers and opinions line up with yours?
+their responses are correct or incorrect?
+Are you reinforcing them when their answers and opinions line up with yours or what you think they should be?

 Or are you listening and perhaps asking open ended questions about it in the form of pure curiosity?